orchestracities/boost/README.md

 in turn, passes the IDSA header on to the adapter.
 On getting the header value, the adapter verifies the token's RSA 256 signature using the public key in its config---see `_output_/testdata/sample_operator_cfg.yaml`.
+Then it goes on to requesting an ID token from our local DAPS test service---again have a look at `_output_/testdata/sample_operator_cfg.yaml`.
+In the DAPS terminal, you should be able to see the adapter hitting DAPS with a request for an ID token.

 If you call the script with an invalid token: